 3 / 15

 One of the instant perks of quitting is that your mouth tastes better and your breath smells better.
 Brush often.
 That way, you'll be less inclined to light up a cigarette and foul that clean, fresh mouth.

-Drinking it is one of the most common things that makes people go back to smoking.
-Here's why.
-Alcohol breaks down self-restraint, and that can erode your commitment to quitting.
-Many people also associate the act of drinking with smoking, so it may trigger you to light up.
+Drinking it is one of the most common things that make people go back to smoking.
+Alcohol breaks down self-restraint, and that can shake your commitment to quitting.
+Many people also link drinking with smoking, so booze might make you want to light up.

 Find Your Own No-Smoking Zones

 When the urge to smoke strikes, go somewhere you can’t light up -- a movie, the library, or a store, for example.
 The more distracting the place is, the easier it will be to ride out cravings.

 Write down a list of all your reasons to stop smoking.
 Post it everywhere you spend time -- in the kitchen, at work, beside the bathroom mirror.
 Put it in places that are easy to see wherever you go.
 Some ex-smokers say they found it useful to put photos of family and loved ones alongside their reasons.